silverwind/droppy/README.md

 - `dhparam` *string* - Path to PEM-encoded TLS Diffie-Hellman parameters file.
 If not provided, new 2048 bit parameters will be generated on launch and saved for future use.
 - `passphrase` *string* - Passphrase for the TLS private key in case it is encrypted.
 - `hsts` *number* - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.

-## API
-droppy can be used with express, see the [express example](./examples/express.js).

-### droppy([options])
-- `options` *Object*: [Options](#Options).
-Extends [config.json](#Configuration).
-In addition to above listed options, `configdir`, `filesdir` and `log` are present on the API.

-Returns a object `{onRequest, setupWebSocket}`.

-### Browser support

-droppy supports all modern browsers that can run ECMAScript 2015 or newer.

-### Working with other websocket servers

-To use droppy in a server that uses other websocket applications on the same port you can pass `false` to `setupWebSocket` instead of a server object.
-The function will return a websocket server object that you can use like normal in your application.
-See [documentation for the ws npm package](https://www.npmjs.com/package/ws#multiple-servers-sharing-a-single-https-server) for more information.

 ## Downloading from the command line
 To download shared links with `curl` and `wget` to the correct filename: